dani84bs/AnnotationSync.koplugin/README.md

 Pull requests, feature suggestions, and bug reports are very welcome!
 Open an issue or submit a PR.

 ## 📄 Known Issues
+- Binding the "Annotation Sync: Manual Sync" action to a profile with "Auto-execute -> on book closing" will cause KOReader to crash.
-~~At the moment intersections between highlights spanning different epub blocks may not be detected.~~ Fixed in [4ae7868](https://github.com/dani84bs/AnnotationSync.koplugin/commit/4ae7868057991f57ab2d7ff865d1201ebfd5e53e)
+- ~~At the moment intersections between highlights spanning different epub blocks may not be detected.~~ Fixed in [4ae7868](https://github.com/dani84bs/AnnotationSync.koplugin/commit/4ae7868057991f57ab2d7ff865d1201ebfd5e53e)

 ---